 The Tomb of the Unknown Soldier in Warsaw mainly commemorates the soldiers who died for the country during the war.
 In addition to the national flag, there is a cross in the open space in front of the tomb to pray for the fallen soldiers.
 The tomb is also guarded by soldiers, highlighting the country's importance to it.

 The Tomb of the Unknown Soldier in Warsaw is located in the outskirts of Warsaw, a very quiet place.
 The grave here is the cemetery of soldiers who sacrificed for the liberation and anti-fascist cause of Poland during World War II.
 The tomb of the martyrs is guarded by guards 24 hours a day.
 It is the main place for Polish state sacrifices and wreaths laid by foreign leaders.
 It has great historical significance.

-Grob Nieznanego Zolnierza, built in 1925 in Bisutsky Square, was destroyed during World War II and rebuilt.
-The Tomb of the unknown martyr contains soil collected from the battlefield.
-The tomb is also inscribed with the place and date of the battle.
-The Tomb of the Unknown Martyrs is also an important place for various activities in Poland.
-According to Polish diplomatic etiquette, visits by important foreign delegations and the arrival of envoys in Poland are required to lay flowers at the tombs of unknown martyrs.
+Warsaw's Tomb of Unknown Martyrs (Grob Nieznanego Zolnierza ) is located in Pisutsky Square, built in 1925, destroyed during World War II and rebuilt.
+The Tomb of Unknown Martyrs contains earth collected from the battlefield.
+The tomb is also engraved with the place and date of the battle.
+The Tomb of Unknown Martyrs is also an important place for various events in Poland.
+According to Polish diplomatic protocol, important foreign delegations and ambassadors in Poland must lay flowers to the Tomb of Unknown Martyrs.